frithnanth/raku-Math-Libgsl-Matrix/README.md

 ### vec-view-array(Math::Libgsl::Vector::View $vv, @array)

-This is not a method, but a sub; it's not imported unless one specifies :witsub.
+This is not a method, but a sub; it's not imported unless one specifies :withsub.
 It creates a Vector object from a Raku array.

 ```perl6
 use Math::Libgsl::Vector;